sanskarsharma/smollnet/Readme.txt

 currently configured for using mysql server, earlier was using sqlite - hence the app.db file in repo to change db uri or db altogether, see config.py and the "SQLALCHEMY_DATABASE_URI" variable in it.

+Note:
+In this repo, the virtual environment folder is already added to .gitignore file so to carry on this legacy of not including virtualenvironment in git repo, just name your new virtualenvironment as "pehla_virtualenv" as this folder name is already added to .gitignore